What is Subjectivity?

 A subject is a mind.
 Something is subjective if it is mind-dependent and/or perspective-dependent.
 Something is mind-dependent if it only exists within or relative to a mind.
 Something is perspective-dependent if it only exists within or relative to a perspective.
 In most cases, mind and perspective are equivalent notions.

 Let’s start with a simple example: left and right.
 Your left is defined relative to you.
 Your left is not my left.
-If I am facing you, then my left is your right and vice versa.
+If I am facing you, my left is your right and vice versa.
 Left and right are perspective-dependent.
 They differ depending on one’s perspective.
 There is no cosmic left and right.

 Forward and backward are similar.
 They depend on the subject’s orientation in space and/or direction of motion.

 Up and down are also perspective-dependent, but in a less obvious way.
 Up and down are relative to a position on the Earth (or some other planet).
 Essentially, the up-down axis is a line from your position to the center of gravity of the Earth.
-The up-down axis is not perceptibly different for people in the same room or in the same city, but it differs a lot between China and Canada.
+The up-down axis is not perceptibly different for people in the same room or the same city, but it differs a lot between China and Canada.
 There is no cosmic up and down.

 In the past, many people naturally thought of the Earth as a flat surface, and up-down as a cosmic axis.
 In the more sophisticated Ptolemaic cosmology, up and down were not absolute, but the center of the Earth was the center of the universe.
 In modern cosmology, we know that the Earth is a ball in space that rotates and orbits the Sun.
 There is no cosmic up-down axis, and the universe has no center.